 Rules & Safety

-For your safety and the preservation of the land, please:
+For our shared safety and the preservation of the land, this park prohibits:

 Travel & Accessibility

 Bartram’s Garden is easily accessible by public transit, bike, and car.
 Click here for directions.